Location: Oakland, Calif.

 Strategic Growth Council

-Climate Innovation has partnered with a team of organizations and governmental partners to build capacity and expand the networks of California’s frontline communities working to address climate inequalities.
-After months of preparation and outreach, 22 leaders representing California’s diverse communities have been selected as the 2021 inaugural cohort of the Partners Advancing Climate Equity Program (PACE).
-Learn more
+PCIC partnered with a team of organizations and governmental partners to build capacity and expand the networks of California’s frontline communities working to address climate inequalities.
+After months of preparation and outreach, 22 leaders representing California’s diverse communities were selected as the 2021 inaugural cohort of the Partners Advancing Climate Equity Program (PACE).

-Developed by Climate Innovation, Strategic Growth Council, the Local Government Commission, Climate Resolve, Urban Permaculture Institute, and Greenlining Institute, PACE advances community-driven, equitable climate solutions at the pace and scale demanded by climate change and ongoing racial, social, and environmental inequity.
+Developed by Climate Innovation, California Strategic Growth Council, the Local Government Commission, Climate Resolve, Urban Permaculture Institute, and The Greenlining Institute, PACE advances community-driven, equitable climate solutions at the pace and scale demanded by climate change and ongoing racial, social, and environmental inequities.

-The members of the inaugural cohort work on an array of issues at the intersection of climate and equity, including affordable housing, air quality, youth and resident empowerment, water and wildfire resilience, and urban greening.
+The members of the inaugural cohort worked on an array of issues at the intersection of climate and equity, including affordable housing, air quality, youth and resident empowerment, water and wildfire resilience, and urban greening.
 The program consists of two phases: A peer-to-peer learning cohort, and place-based technical assistance to support local capacity building to advance community-identified initiatives.
-A U.S. Environmental Protection Agency Environmental Justice Grant enables SGC to provide participants, who represent under-served communities, with up to $8,000 to support their participation in the program.

 Resources

-Community Driven Community Planning The CDP Framework brought together leading voices in community power building to create a toolkit for advancing community priorities.
-The framework advocates deepening democratic practices at the local and regional levels; puts forth principles and practices defining the emergent field of climate resilience; offers examples and resources for community-based institutions implementing community-driven planning processes; and is useful for a range of stakeholders, including community-based organizations, philanthropy, and the public sector.
+The Community-Driven Climate Resilience Planning Framework brought together leading voices in community power building to create a toolkit for advancing community priorities.
+The framework advocates deepening democratic practices at the local and regional levels, puts forth principles and practices defining the emergent field of climate resilience, offers examples and resources for community-based institutions implementing community-driven planning processes, and is useful for a range of stakeholders, including community-based organizations, philanthropy, and the public sector.

-The Spectrum of Community Engagement to Ownership The Spectrum of Community Engagement to Ownership charts a pathway to strengthen and transform our local democracies.
-Thriving, diverse, equitable communities are possible through deep participation, particularly by communities commonly excluded from democratic voice and power.
-The stronger our local democracies, the more capacity we can unleash to address our toughest challenges, and the more capable we are of surviving and thriving through economic, ecological,and social crises.
-It is going to take all of us to adequately address the complex challenges our cities and regions are facing.
-It is time for a new wave of community-driven civic leadership.
+The Spectrum of Community Engagement to Ownership charts a pathway to strengthen and transform our local democracies.
+Thriving, diverse, equitable communities are possible through deep participation — particularly by communities commonly excluded from democratic voice and power.
+The stronger our local democracies, the more capacity we can unleash to address our toughest challenges, and the more capable we are of surviving and thriving through economic, ecological, and social crises.